Preparation

 3. What should I eat beforehand?

-Have a balanced meal 1–2 hours before your session (protein, carbohydrates, and water).
+Eat a balanced meal 1–2 hours before your session.

 4. Can I drink coffee or alcohol?